 - Wattisham - Wind profiler

 The Met Office strongly encourages developers to consult with us at the earliest possible stage and maintain contact throughout the process, so that we may work with the developer and ensure that any concerns can be addressed and overcome where possible.

-It is also possible to directly refer relevant pre-planning applications on Met Office safeguarding zones directly to the Met Office.
-Please refer to the attached PDF safeguarded zone maps above and if you believe your proposal to fall within a particular zone then forward the relevant information (PDF, 39 kB) to email@example.com.
-Please note that pre-planning feedback will only be given on Met Office safeguarded zones, no opinion will be offered on wider MOD assets.
-Pre-planning discussions with the Met Office do not remove the need for full and proper engagement with the planning system.
+Developers can get free pre-planning advice for proposals within the Met Office consultation zones.
+Please refer to the PDF safeguarded zone maps above, and if you believe your proposal is within a particular zone then forward the pre-planning application form to email@example.com.
+Alternatively complete the form below.
+Please note, pre-planning discussions with the Met Office do not remove the need for full and proper engagement with the planning system.